Nexmo/nexmo-developer/_tutorials/client-sdk-ios-set-up-push-notifications.md

     * enable Push Notifications
     * enable background modes with remote notifications selected

-2. Register for device token
+2. Register for device token.

-In your app delegate implement the following delegate method to receive a device token.
+In your app delegate implement the following delegate method to receive a device token:

 **Swift**
 ```swift